-FORT HOOD, Texas, Aug 22 (Reuters) - The U.S. Army psychiatrist who has admitted shooting dead 13 fellow soldiers in a 2009 rampage at Fort Hood, Texas, will have a chance to make closing arguments in his court-martial on Thursday, although his intentions were unknown going in.
+FORT HOOD, Texas, Aug 23 (Reuters) - Jurors were set to resume deliberations on Friday in the court-martial of U.S. Army Major Nidal Hasan, the psychiatrist who has admitted shooting dead 13 people and wounding 31 in a rampage at Fort Hood, Texas, in 2009.

 The 13 officers on the jury deliberated for more than three hours on Thursday before asking to be dismissed.
 The judge, Colonel Tara Osborn, agreed and said they would resume at 9 a.m.
 Central Daylight Time (1400 GMT) on Friday.

 Before going home on Thursday, the jury asked to hear again the testimony of military police officer Mark Todd, who shot Hasan and paralyzed him from the waist down to end the shooting rampage on the Army base on Nov.
 5, 2009.

 Hasan faces 13 charges of premeditated murder and 32 charges of attempted premeditated murder for the 31 people he wounded plus Todd, whom he fired at and missed.
 Twelve of those killed were active soldiers, and one was retired.

 Rereading Todd's testimony in court took a few minutes.